Sorry ladies, pregnancy is not all “peaches and cream,” and you may have some common discomforts but we can help!

 - Get exercise!
 Gentle exercise can help get your bowels moving and your system regular.

-- Try a prenatal vitamin with special gentle iron to reduce the instance of constipation: Be Well Rounded!® contains Ferrochel® gentle iron which reduces constipation and gastric upset due to an increased iron intake.
+- Try a prenatal vitamin with special gentle iron to reduce the instance of constipation: Be Well Rounded!® contains Ferrochel® gentle iron which reduces constipation and gastric upset due to increased iron intake.

 I can’t stay asleep no matter what I do!

 You’re not alone!
 According to the National Sleep Foundation’s 1998 Women and Sleep poll,

 78% of women report more disturbed sleep during pregnancy than at other times.

 The term insomnia includes having a hard time falling asleep and/or staying asleep.

 Hormonal changes are one of the biggest reasons for fatigue and sleep issues during pregnancy.
 These changes may have an inhibitory effect on muscles, which may result in snoring, and in heavier women increases the risk of developing sleep apnea.
 In addition, your new level of hormones may be partly responsible for the frequent trips to the little girls’ room during the night.
 These interruptions, as well as those caused by nausea, heartburn, and other pregnancy-related pains, can result in loss of sleep.
 Emotional turmoil and stress about delivering a 7-9 lb human being are also to blame for insomnia.

 Some of the common sleep issues that occur or are made worse during pregnancy are:

 - Nocturnal gastroesophageal reflux (nighttime GERD)/heartburn